Cape Town (South Africa) | Hoedspruit (South Africa) | Johannesburg (South Africa) | Kruger National Park (South Africa)

 Max.
 22, avg.
 16.

-Connect with the San people through immersive history storytelling and traditional food, Sip award-winning vintages and meet one of South Africa's top winemakers in the Darling Hills, Hear Christo Brand share personal tales of Nelson Mandela's final years at Victor Verster, Sleep suspended over the Sabie River in a restored train carriage at Kruger Shalati
+Connect with the San people through immersive history storytelling and traditional food, Sip award-winning vintages and meet one of South Africa's top winemakers in the Darling Hills, Join Nelson Mandela's former guard Christo Brand for an intimate discussion on his time at Victor Verster Prison, Sleep suspended over the Sabie River in a restored train carriage at Kruger Shalati

 Hotel (5 nts), Lodge (4 nts).